threefoldfoundation/www_threefold_io/content/newsroom/introducing_ownphone/index.md

 ### **Already Pre-ordered a 3Phone?**

-OwnPhone is the first device in the 3Phone family and future announced features like 3Bot and 3AI will be made available as software upgrades as they are released.
+OwnPhone is the first device in the 3Phone family and features like 3Bot and 3AI will be made available as software upgrades as they are released.
 If you’ve pre-ordered a 3Phone, we’ll be in touch by email with details on your options – and we invite you to tune in for the launch event to learn more!